There is no specific test available to diagnose Bell’s Palsy. A doctor may look at your face then ask you to perform facial movements like blinking.

 - Antiviral drugs

-Additionally, physical therapy may be recommended to you to prevent permanent contractures in your facial muscles.
+Additionally, doctors might recommend physical therapy to prevent permanent contractures in your facial muscles.
 A physical therapist may teach you how to exercise and massage your facial muscles.

 Decompression surgery was done in the past to relieve pressure on a facial nerve.
 However, this surgery is not as recommended.
 People may get permanent hearing loss or facial nerve injury from decompression surgery complications.